-First Merchants Corporation response: In future filings, we propose to change the disclosure on page 4 of the 10-K to read as follows: The Corporation operates First Merchants Insurance Services, Inc. a full-service property, casualty, personal lines, and employee benefit insurance agency headquartered in Muncie, Indiana.
+First Merchants Corporation response: In future filings, we propose to change the disclosure on page 4 to read as follows: The Corporation operates First Merchants Insurance Services, Inc. a full-service property, casualty, personal lines, and employee benefit insurance agency headquartered in Muncie, Indiana.
 The Corporation is also the majority owner of Indiana Title Insurance Company, LLC which is a full-service title insurance agency.
 The Corporation operates First Merchants Reinsurance Co.
-Ltd., a small life reinsurance company whose primary business includes underwriting shortduration contracts of credit life and accidental and health insurance policies and debt cancellation contracts.
+Ltd., a small life reinsurance company whose primary business includes underwriting short-duration contracts of credit life and accidental and health insurance policies and debt cancellation contracts.
 Such policies and contracts are purchased by customers of the Corporation's bank customers to cover the amount of debt incurred by the insured.
 No policies are issued for loans other than those originated by the subsidiary banks.
 First Merchants Reinsurance Co.
-Ltd., limits its self-insurance risk to the first \$15,000 of exposure under each credit life policy and \$350 per month on each accident and health policy.
+Ltd. limits its self-insurance risk to the first \$15,000 of exposure under each credit life policy and \$350 per month on each accident and health policy.
 The company maintains the same standard for its debt cancellation contracts.
+The total self-insurance exposure as of December 31, 2006 totaled \$20.5 million.
+All intercompany transactions are eliminated during the preparation of consolidated financial statements.